kimyearho/Metube-electron/README.md

 ### Feature
 "Metube" is simple and very fast.
 While basic search lookup is network dependent, collection management is very fast because it uses IndexedDB

-### Next Plan (v1.2.3 -> v1.3)
-In the next version, you will add your own collection management as a key feature.
-Now you can create your own collections and manage them by adding them directly to the collection you want.
-This feature has many considerations and issues to solve.
-We are currently working very smoothly and are working hard to make it available soon.
-Several other things will change.

 ### Open source?
 After the 1.3 version is updated, we will start preparing to open the source in earnest.
 Many developers are interested in contributing.